jurosh/regex-workshop/README.md

 ### Lesson 3 - Now we are experts!
 Let’s try some challenges.

-Now we can play a little. :sunglasses:
+We can play a little. :sunglasses:
 Open http://regex.alf.nu/ and start game!

 Some levels are really hardcore, so don't be shy and skip some of them.
 But try to do as many as you can.

 **Tell me your final score!** :)

-Another interesting regular expresions "game" is http://regexcrossword.com/.
+Another interesting regular expressions "game" is http://regexcrossword.com/.

-If you don't have anough then try http://regexone.com/.
+If you don't have enough then try http://regexone.com/.

 And don't remember to finish academy https://www.codecademy.com/courses/javascript-intermediate-en-NJ7Lr/0/1.